FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 # What is Micro-RTPS?

-[eProsima](http://www.eprosima.com/) [Micro-RTPS](http://micro-rtps.readthedocs.io) protocols for RTPS (Real Time Publish Subscribe) as used in robotics and extremely constrained devices. is a software solution that provides publisher-subscriber communication between eXtremely Resource Constrained Environments (XRCEs) and a DDS network.
+[eProsima](http://www.eprosima.com/) [Micro-RTPS](http://micro-rtps.readthedocs.io) protocols for RTPS (Real Time Publish Subscribe) as used in robotics and extremely constrained devices, which is a software solution that provides publisher-subscriber communication between eXtremely Resource Constrained Environments (XRCEs) and a DDS network.
 In particular, Micro-RTPS implements a client-server protocol to enable resource-constrained devices (clients) to take part in DDS communications.
 Micro-RTPS agent (server) enables possible this communication by acting behalf of Micro-RTPS clients and enabling them to take part as DDS publishers and/or subscribers in the DDS Global Data Space.

 # Prerequisites